furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 ### 4.5 Training Hyperparameters
 - **Batch size:** 8
-- **Optimizer:** Adam
+- **Optimizer:** AdamW (weight decay 1e-5)
 - **Learning rate:** Standard schedule (details in `config.py`)
 - **Epochs:** 50
 - **DataLoader:** `persistent_workers=True` for minor throughput optimization

 ### 4.6 Held-Out Test Set Discipline
-The test set is treated as a true held-out evaluation.
-It has **not been evaluated** on the final `UNet3DPaper` architecture.
-Evaluation will occur exactly once after all architecture and loss decisions are finalized, per one-look discipline.
+The test set was treated as a true held-out evaluation and evaluated exactly once on the final `UNet3DPaper` architecture after all architecture and loss decisions were finalized, per one-look discipline.
+All 15 checkpoints (baseline, fixed-schedule boundary, and adaptive boundary, each across 5 seeds) were evaluated on the 434-patch test partition.

+**Test-set headline result:** Paired comparisons across test-set Dice, HD95, IoU, and ASSD showed no statistically significant differences between any pair of configurations (all p > 0.17, t-test and Wilcoxon signed-rank), replicating the validation-time null result on genuinely untouched data.

+**Generalization gap:** Consistent across configurations (Dice decrease 0.006–0.012, HD95 increase 1.1–1.4 mm), with no evidence that boundary-loss variants generalize differently from the baseline.

+**Size-stratified test Dice:** Maintained the small < medium < large ordering observed on validation (baseline: 0.690 → 0.740 → 0.768), confirming the null result is robust across nodule sizes.

+Critically, the test-set numbers did not trigger any post-hoc model, loss, or hyperparameter changes — this is the actual meaning of one-look discipline.

 ---